NIH Grants Policy Statement

 In general, the career transition award programs (K22 and K99/R00) provides protected time through salary and research support to facilitate the transition of postdoctoral individuals or junior faculty in mentored positions to research independence.

 In general, the K22 program supports two phases of research: 1) a mentored phase (2 years); and, 2) an independent phase (up to 3 years), for a total of up to 5 years of combined support.
+Some programs, however, support only the newly-independent phase of an investigator's research career development.
 Applicants for K22 programs need not be affiliated with an applicant institution, e.g., NIH intramural scientists.
 Planning, direction, and execution of the proposed K22 award are the responsibility of the candidate.
-Often K22 programs are targeted towards individuals conducting research at NIH intramural laboratories to provide funds to facilitate a transition to an independent research position at an extramural institution.
 Only a few ICs support K22 programs and each has specific eligibility criteria and award provisions.
 There is no parent FOA.

 When the applicant is an intramural scientist, NIH issues a provisional award letter and the actual NoA is issued after identifying a suitable position at an extramural research institution.
 The position may include continuation of a postdoctoral segment.